albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 | `long`         | `square(long)`   |
 | `float`        | `square(double)` |
 | `double`       | `square(double)` |

+Java will find the closest method matching the given parameters.

+#### Does Java support return-type-based method overloading?

 Java does not support return-type-based method overloading.
 The Java compiler cannot determine which method to use by observing the return type.
 This means that a class cannot have two methods that differ only by return type.
 Consider the following example.